Aliens Fireteam Elite – Campaign Complete

 By the end, we’d settled into a class composition of Demolitionist, Gunner and Technician (I was the Tech).
 We’d played around with Demo, Doc and Tech and a little and a few other mix-ups here and there but ultimately felt that as well done and complimentary as all the classes and their skills are — possibly Doc could do with a bit of a buff — that we didn’t need to change.

 The main annoyance with Doc was… Well… Their main healing mechanic for the team comes in the means of a deployable station — it has a limited resource pool and the only way to charge it up is to pick up another healing kit.
-You can’t opt to use the kit already on you as a consumable for the device, so the team needs to, as much as is possible, let you heal them with your kit and then pick-up another one whenever they’re available.
+You can’t opt to use the kit already on you as a consumable for the device, so the team needs to, as much as possible, let you heal them with your kit and then pick up another one whenever they’re available.

 I can’t see this changing in the higher difficulties either, but!
 The big unknown I have is just what Perks and Skill-modifiers might change this up as Doc is ranked up.